Ujwal123434/verilog/README.md

 ```
 ## Simulation

-Functional verification of the 8-bit ALU is performed using a Verilog testbench.
+Functional verification of the  Combinational circuits is performed using a Verilog testbench.

-The testbench applies different input combinations and select signals to validate all ALU operations.
+The testbench applies different input combinations validate all Combinational .
 Waveforms are observed to ensure the correctness of the output for each operation.

 ### Simulation Tools
 The design can be simulated using: